 Of course, there are reasons for this siloed approach.
-Some organizations perceive showcasing transit innovation as a more manageable goal or seek to learn from bite-sized public interactions with self-driving vehicles.
+Some organizations are looking merely to showcase the latest technology or learn from bite-sized public interactions with self-driving vehicles.
 Others find themselves limited by budgets that only allow for the use of a few vehicles for a limited period of time.
-In addition, the digital infrastructure required to integrate AVs into the broader transit scheme necessitates outside technical support, and coordinating a complex ecosystem of players — think public transit agencies, AV providers, regulators, fleet managers, and more — can be difficult and time-consuming.
+In addition, the digital infrastructure required to integrate AVs into the broader transit network necessitates outside technical support, and coordinating a complex ecosystem of players (like public transit agencies, AV providers, regulators, fleet managers, and more) can be difficult and time-consuming.

 Yet by deploying AVs within broader mobility services, public transportation providers and private operators can derive significant value:

 - More than a moonshot innovation, AVs have the potential to serve a real purpose in the present by filling existing transportation gaps, such as first-and-last mile connections or transit deserts.

 - Mixing AV and non-AV fleets within a network can minimize costs while extending the service offering substantially.

 - Integrating AVs into public transit democratizes cutting-edge autonomous technology to a broad range of riders.